shyanrafer/employee-database/README.md

 # employee-database

-*Note* Code from week 12 challenge readme was referenced/used in this project and is referenced in-project via notes
+*Note* Code from week 12 challenge readme was referenced/used in this project and is referenced in-project via notes.
+Additionally, assistance from the Xpert learning assitant was ustilized and is outlined where applicable as well.
 ## Table of contents

 - [Your Task](#your-task)